Someone you owe money to (a creditor) can apply to make you bankrupt but must be owed at least £5,000 to do so.

 - You will lose valuable assets, including your home, if a partner does not buy your share

-- You lose any assets you gain during the bankruptcy, such as a legacy, insurance settlement, ENDOWMENT PPI CLAIMS or endowment
+- You lose any assets you gain during the bankruptcy, such as a legacy, insurance settlement, PPI claims or endowment

 - If you rent, your landlord will be told and the tenancy may be terminated, depending on your lease

-- Luxuries or expensive items you have leased or bought on HP may have to be returned to the owner
+- Luxuries or expensive items you have leased or bought on hire purchase may have to be returned to the owner

 - The bankruptcy remains on your credit history for at least six years, making it difficult for you to borrow money after you have been discharged